wlerin/feralfilehosting/Feral Wiki/HTTP/Owncloud - Basic setup/readme.md

 /usr/sbin/nginx -s reload -c ~/.nginx/nginx.conf
 ~~~

-Owncloud shoudl now work as intended with nginx.
+Owncloud should now work as intended with nginx.

-**Inportant note:** These modifications should not interfere with the working of other php based applications.
+**Important note:** These modifications should not interfere with the working of other php based applications.